faameem/path-to-ai/quantitative-trading/README.md

 # Quantitative Trading #
-> * Machine Learning - Quant Trading
+> * Machine Learning - Quant Trading by loonycorn

 > * Mastering Pandas for Finance Michael Heydt
 > * Python for Finance by Yves Hilpisch